guirem/plugin-googlecast/docs/fr_FR/index.md

 #### Paramètres possibles pour *play_media* en mode *plex* :
 ```
 - value: str - search query.
-It will play the first element returned.
+It could be individual title, playlist or other type of content handled by Plex (it will play the first element returned).
 - type: str - type of content.
 Example: 'video/audio' (optional, default=video).
 - server: str - URL if token is provided, friendly name of Plex server if user & pass provided.
 - user: str - account login possibly as an email account (optional if token provided).